Valdosta (EP)

 Valdosta is an acoustic EP by American rock band Mayday Parade.
-The EP was released on March 8, 2011 via Fearless and Atlantic Records.
+The EP was released on March 8, 2011, via Fearless and Atlantic Records.

 Background and release

 Valdosta was named after Valdosta, Georgia, the town that the band used to record their early material in.
 "Terrible Things" was released for streaming on February 22, 2011.
 The EP was released by Atlantic and Fearless on March 8.
 The cover art for Valdosta was originally going to feature peaches and azaleas to represent the city, inspired by an advertisement painting of old fruit cakes.
-However, it was changed to a sktech of a woman's face.
+However, it was changed to a sketch of a woman's face.

 Composition

 "Jamie All Over" was originally a song by Kid Named Chicago, the previous band of Jake Bundrick, Alex Garcia, and Jason Lancaster.
 It was later re-recorded on Mayday Parade's debut album A Lesson in Romantics.
 Both "Kids in Love" and "Bruised and Scarred" appeared on Mayday Parade's second studio album, Anywhere but Here.
 "Your Song" is from Mayday Parade's debut EP, Tales Told by Dead Friends.
 Jake Bundrick sings all of the parts originally sung by Jason Lancaster.
 "Amber Lynn" and "Terrible Things" were both new songs.